 They felt that all objects whose proportions exhibited this were more pleasing, whether a building, a face or a work of art.
 To this day, books and even credit cards still conform to this ideal.

-03. The Rule of Thirds(opens in new tab)
+07. Channel The Rule of Thirds(opens in new tab)

 This states that if you divide any composition into thirds, vertically and horizontally, then place the key elements of your image either along these lines or at the junctions of them.
 You'll achieve a more pleasing arrangement.
 But does it work?